Mr-Blinky/NorthWatchCustomDomain/README.md

 Fork this repository using the "Fork" button towards the top right-hand corner of the screen.

 ## Step 2
-Go to the settings menu of your newly-forked version of this repository, and scroll down to the "GitHub Pages" section.
+Go to the settings page of your newly-forked version of this repository (there should be a "Settings" tab towards the top of the screen when you scroll up to the top of your repository), and scroll down to the "GitHub Pages" section.
 Select "master branch" for source.

 ## Step 3
 In the "Custom Domain" text box, enter your domain name.